How to Change a Pool Light Bulb

 Step 1: Turn the Power Off

 The very first step is to turn off all lighting in your pool.
 The circuit breaker box in your house should contain a “pool” label.
 Switching this breaker off will shut off all electricity to your swimming pool.
-To verify that the power is off, flick the pool light’s switch to ensure it does not turn on.
+To verify the power is off, flick the pool light’s switch to ensure it does not turn on.

-Step 2: Remove the Pilot Screw
+Step 2b: Remove the Pilot Screw

-Step 3: Check For An Electrical Current
+Step 3: Check for an Electrical Current

 Use a multimeter to check for an electrical current on the wires before handling them.
 If there is a faulty wire, electricity could still be running even after you have turned the breaker off.